 ![]() |

 HK6 (the elite cemetery) Tomb 54 at Hierakonpolis contained at least 6 large, castrated male sheep.
-One individual was polled, while four others were of the corkscrew-horn type, but their horns were not oriented in the natural, lateral direction.
-Instead, the horns had been intentionally manipulated to grow upwards and in three cases this resulted in upright, parallel horns.
+One individual was polled, while four others were of the corkscrew-horn type.

 ![]() |